commercionetwork/borsellino/README.md

 from a remote source.
 This means that adding a new supported chain is no harder than submitting a PR to the proper [GitHub repository](https://github.com/RiccardoM/CosmosHub-Chains) 😉.

+This project was born as Commercio.network's entry at the [Seoul HackAtom 2019](https://blog.cosmos.network/cosmos-hackatom-is-coming-to-seoul-f2cb83172307).

 ## Supported chains
 Currently supported chains are: